univention/univention-keycloak-app/docs/installation.rst

    ``Administrator``.
 User accounts with domain administration rights belong to the user group ``Domain Admins``.

-   For more information, see :ref:`uv-manual:delegated-administration`.
+   For more information, see :ref:`uv-manual:delegated-administration` in :cite:t:`ucs-manual`.

 .. _installation-command-line: